Grasia/WikiChron/README.md

 Note that the required information in this file will change in the future.
 Stay tuned to that file and to the new updates coming.

-## Run the application
-Use: `python3 app.py`

-The webapp will be locally available in http://127.0.0.1:8000/
+### Filesystem data location

-Optionally, you can specify a directory with the csv data of the wikis you want to analyze with the environment variable: `WIKICHRON_DATA_DIR`.
+By default, WikiChron uses the data from the data/ directory.
+However, you can specify an alternative directory with the csv data of the wikis you want to analyze through the environment variable: `WIKICHRON_DATA_DIR`.

 For instance, suppose that your data is stored in `/var/tmp`, you might launch wikichron using that directory with:

 `WIKICHRON_DATA_DIR='/var/tmp' python3 app.py`

-It will show all the files ending in .csv as wikis available to analyze and plot.

 # Deployment
 The easiest way is to follow the Dash instructions: https://plot.ly/dash/deployment